-Or, even decide to use a different terminal prompt in the VScode integrated terminal such as the classic Windows CMD, Git Bash and there are many others that you may want to set up.
+You can even use a different terminal prompt in the VScode integrated terminal such as the classic Windows CMD, Git Bash and there are many others that you may want to set up.

-All the code examples in the book can be viewed from my GitHub repository at https://github.com/Sean-Bradley/Design-Patterns-In-TypeScript
+All the code examples in the course can be viewed from my GitHub repository at https://github.com/Sean-Bradley/Design-Patterns-In-TypeScript

 If you have Git installed, you can download a copy locally using the command

 You can install Git for Windows from https://gitforwindows.org/.